cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 }
 ```

-The `chanOpenTimeout` function can be called by either the handshake-originating
+The `chanOpenTimeout` function is called by either the handshake-originating
 module or the handshake-confirming module to prove that a timeout has occurred and reset the state.

 ```typescript